jtarte/cp4i_demo/MQ/06-remote-QM-on-OCP/README.md

 ## OutboundSNI : CHANNEL or HOSTNAME ?

-On the client side (in our case, the sender), this parameter define if the encoded channel name will be sent during the establishment of the connection.
+On the client side (in our case, the QM sender), the parameter `OutboundSNI` defines if the encoded channel name will be sent during the establishment of the connection.

 By default the value is CHANNEL.
-So to allow the communication to be established, you define a route on the receiver side.
+So to allow the communication to be established, you must define a route on the receiver side.
 ![route](./img/route.png)

 ```
 oc apply -f ./qm2/qm1.qm2.channel.route.yaml
 ```
-With this option, you have to configure the QM receiver to worker with channel name on the route.
+With this option, you configure the QM receiver to worker with channel name on the route.

-But with latest MQ version, you have the possibility to configure the client to work with the hostname rather than the channel.
+But with latest MQ version (>=9.1.2), you have the possibility to configure the client to work with the hostname rather than the channel.
 If this case, you have to set up the `OutboundSNI` parameter to HOSTNAME.
 To enable that, you have to set the parameter inside the ini file of the client (in our case, the qm1 Queue Manager).
 ![qm.ini](./img/qm.ini.png)

-in our exampel, as the qm1 is running as container, don't forget to provide the ini file at the startup.
+In our example, as the qm1 is running as container, don't forget to provide the ini file at startup time.
 You may have to adjust the docker run command.

 ## Create the QM1 Queue Manager

-For the demo purpose, I'm using a MQ instance ruuning in a container.
+For the demo purpose, I'm using a MQ instance running in a container.

-The [qm1.mqsc](./qm1/qm1.mqsc) provide a sample configuation.
+The [qm1.mqsc](./qm1/qm1.mqsc) provides a sample configuation.
 It defines remote queue, transit queue used by remote queues and a sender channel pointing to the remote QM (here QM2 deployed on OpenShift)
 ![qm1 config](./img/qm1_config.png)